 Ronald L. Edmonds

-He has been a Seton enthusiast for nearly 40 years after first being introduced to Seton, like many millions of people, as a Scout.
+Ron has been a Seton enthusiast for nearly 40 years after first being introduced to Seton, like many millions of people, as a Scout.
 His fascination with Seton and his interest in history have combined to lead him to work toward the preservation of Seton’s unique legacy.

 Professionally, he serves as president of The Principium Group, Inc., (www.PrincipiumGroup.com) a mergers and acquisitions advisory and business brokerage firm.
+His family also owns a wildlife services business.
+He has been known to have baby raccoons in his office while waiting for them to be relocated.